raphael-proust/raphael-proust.github.io/games/dice-mda.md

 ### Critical success and failure

-In multiple systems, some results of the dice are considered automatic success or failures – e.g., rolling 20 or 1 on an attack roll in SRD.
+In multiple systems, some results of the dice are considered automatic success or failures – e.g., rolling 20 or 1 on an attack roll in SRD/D&D.
 These bypass the normal checking mechanism, the standard comparison with a threshold.
 Instead, these specific rolls have immediate effects.